 What made you want to go into Engineering?

 A lot of things drew me to engineering.
-In high school I was really motivated in my math courses by great teachers and that pushed me toward a technical degree.
-As a senior I was working at a research center at Mississippi State University, and by working with passionate engineering students on technology they were developing, I saw how hands-on an engineering degree could be.
+In high school, I was really motivated in my math courses by great teachers and that pushed me toward a technical degree.
+As a senior, I was working at a research centre at Mississippi State University, and by working with passionate engineering students on the technology they were developing, I saw how hands-on an engineering degree could be.

 What about this industry are you passionate about?
 What excites you?